AnyChart/docs.anychart.com/Working_with_Data/Data_Tree.md

 {sample}Data\_Tree\_03{sample}

+### Update

+Every node in data tree may be updated.
+The node should be gotten first to proceed information adjustment.
+Sample

 ### Delete

 As far as we can add data, we can remove it too.
-Use **.removeChild()** method to delete a row from data set.
+Use **.removeChild()** method to delete an item from data set.

 ```
+  tree.removeChildAt(0); // remove first element in data tree
 ```

+Sample below demonstrates removing first element in data tree